passlock-dev/passlock/README.md

 Create a `.env.local` file containing the relevant credentials.

-Alternatively you can download a ready made .env file from your passlock console [settings][passlock-settings] under `Tenancy information -> Vite .env -> Download`
+Alternatively you can download a ready made .env file from your passlock console [settings][passlock-settings]:

+`Tenancy information -> Vite .env -> Download`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>